i3wgnit/bookmarklets/README.md

 # bookmarklets

-All started when I wanted to run a video at x3 the speed.
+All started when I wanted to run a video at x3 speed.

-It was a good learning experience.

 ## TODO